Posinowa/.github/profile/README.md

 ## Get in Touch
 We are excited to embark on this journey with you and help you achieve your technological goals.
 To learn more about our services or discuss how we can assist you, please contact us.

-Thank you for considering Pasinova as your technology partner!
+Thank you for considering Posinova as your technology partner!